braindatalab/mri_preprocessing/README.md

 The lines following `nipreps/smriprep:latest \` are commands and arguments for the actual container instance, i.e. the pipeline.
 There are 3 positional arguments that need to be specified: `bids_dir`, `output_dir` and `analysis_level`.
 Here the `bids_dir` is set to `/data`, which is mapped to `/MRI` containing the raw participant data.
 The `output_dir` is set to `/output`, which is mapped to `/derivatives`.
 The `analysis_level` is set to `participant`, which is the default preprocessing mode.

-==A container instance should only be assigned one single subject==.
+A container instance should only be assigned one single subject.
 Assigning multiple subjects results in performance drops and a longer duration per subject, and it can even lead to blocking the entire pipeline.
 The latter is the case when one subject in the queue takes extremely long to preprocess or does not terminate at all.

 The options `--nprocs`, `omp-nthreads` and `--mem-gb` specify what hardware resources are allocated to the container.
 After running performance tests, it was observed that 4 (logical) CPU cores, 8 threads and 8 GB of RAM per container delivered the best results with respect to duration.